womzil/DyedBackpacks/README.md

 - Supports all 16 Minecraft default colors.
 - Extensive configuration options!
 Disable/Enable backpack coloring per level.

-## Download DyedBackpacks
+## Download
+For now no compiled builds for 1.21.X are available.
+You will have to compile them yourself against Slimefun builds from [SF-Lab](https://github.com/SlimeFun-Lab/Slimefun4).
+These builds are **NOT** compatible with Spigot!

-You can download DyedBackpacks right here: [Development Builds](https://thebusybiscuit.github.io/builds/TheBusyBiscuit/DyedBackpacks/master/)
+You can download old builds for versions **below** 1.21 right here: [Development Builds](https://thebusybiscuit.github.io/builds/TheBusyBiscuit/DyedBackpacks/master/)

 <p align="center">
   <a href="https://thebusybiscuit.github.io/builds/TheBusyBiscuit/DyedBackpacks/master/">